 In addition to the foregoing, proposed rules under the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd Frank Act") that intend to implement further risk assessment guidelines and procedures may eventually be finalized by the financial institution regulatory agencies and the SEC.
 It is likely that we would be subject to those further guidelines and procedures if and when they become finalized and effective.
 During 2011, the regulatory agencies issued initial proposed guidance with respect to the Dodd-Frank Act risk assessment guidelines and procedures, and they revised and re-proposed this guidance in 2016.
-Depending on whether and when the proposed rules are finalized, the earliest they would likely apply to Lakeland Financial is for performance periods beginning on or after January 1, 2023.
+Depending on whether and when the proposed rules are finalized, the earliest they would likely apply to Lakeland Financial is for performance periods beginning on or after January 1, 2024.
 In large part, any guidance under the Dodd-Frank Act would likely restate and codify the frameworks presently set forth in the Safety and Soundness standards and the Joint Guidance.
+In August 2022, the SEC adopted final "pay versus performance" rules implementing Section 14(i) ("Section 14(i)") of the Exchange Act, as added by Section 953(a) of the Dodd Frank Act.
+The final pay versus performance rules and Section 14(i) require registrants to make various disclosures regarding the relationship between the executive compensation registrants actually paid and the financial performance of the registrants.
+In accordance with the final rules and Section 14(i), we have provided a new pay versus performance disclosure on page 54 of this proxy statement.
+In addition, in accordance with the Dodd-Frank Act, the SEC adopted final "clawback" rules in October, 2022, which we expect Nasdaq to implement in 2023.
+Once implemented, we may need to make certain changes to our clawback policies, which will be disclosed in the proxy statement for our 2024 annual meeting of shareholders.